 - We aggregate the results

 - Data is processed and sent to the survey research firm conducting the study, in the format and frequency of their choice

 - Open-ended responses are recorded digitally for later replay, coding or transcription

 - Closed-ended responses are recorded using the telephone keypad

 The appropriate use of IVR can substantially reduce the cost of telephone data collection by decreasing man-hours and pre-screening more efficiently for targeted respondents, not to mention lowering long distance calling charges.
 Capital savings can also be achieved if only using IVR occasionally.

 Selecting the best IVR survey method is important since outbound and inbound IVR have different characteristics and audience response rates.
 Both outbound and inbound have benefits that should be weighed carefully.
 For example, inbound IVR is most effective when used with a loyal audience while outbound IVR is a great pre-screening reminder, or messaging tool.
 Both methods increase respondent participation when incentives are used.

 No message leaves our office without thorough verification and approval to make sure it meets all ethical, legal and other obligations.
 We stand behind our product 100% of the time.

-To discuss how IVR, either inbound or outbound, can be used for your survey, please contact:
+To discuss how IVR, either inbound or outbound, can be used for your survey in Canada or the United States, please contact:

 Executive Vice President